MicrosoftDocs/sql-docs/azure-sql/managed-instance/instance-stop-start-how-to.md

 ## Manage a stop and start schedule

-You can manage a stop and start schedule by using either the Azure portal or Azure PowerShell.
+You can manage a stop and start schedule by using either the Azure portal or invoking API call through Azure PowerShell or any other tool.

 ### [Portal](#tab/azure-portal)